omer-kose/VK-Engine/README.md

 - Abstraction for Materials and Passes

 ## TODO List
 I develop the engine continuously.
+(Currently, I am working on my Master's thesis)

 - A proper scene structure to store scene related resources such as loaded scenes, meshes, camera, lights and more
 - Even though passes are abstracted out, drawing geometry is still done by calling them in drawGeometry function inside vk_engine.
 Add an abstraction over VulkanEngine to be able to write samples without touching anything in the engine.